AdobeDocs/pass.en/help/authentication/rest-api-reference.md

 ## REST API Security {#security}

-All Adobe Pass Authentication clientless APIs must be called using the HTTPS protocol for secure communication.
-In addition, most of the APIs called should contain an access token provided by [Dynamic Client Registration](/help/authentication/dynamic-client-registration.md).
+All Adobe Pass Authentication REST APIs must be called using the HTTPS protocol for secure communication.
+In addition, most of the APIs called should contain an access token obtained as described in the [Retrieve access token](./dcr-api/apis/dynamic-client-registration-apis-retrieve-access-token.md) API documentation.